Show simple item record

 dc.date.updated2024-11-20T23:28:28Z

-dc.description.abstractBackground: Poor mental health is highly prevalent among schoolteachers.
-Different occupational, contextual, and personal factors have been identified as sources of their psychological distress.
-Aims: To explore the impact of classroom-level variables on teachers’ mental health over the course of an academic year.
-Methods: This study included 80 primary schoolteachers and 2075 pupils from the STARS trial conducted in England, which explored the impact of the Incredible Years Teacher Classroom Management programme.
-Regression models examined the relationships between classroom-level predictor variables and teachers’ psychological distress, as measured by the Everyday Feeling Questionnaire, at one and nine months into the school 3 year.
-Predictor variables included: classroom size and demographic composition, amount of teaching assistant support, and pupils’ mental health, as measured by the Strengths and Difficulties Questionnaire and the Pupil Behaviour Questionnaire.
-Analyses were adjusted for teacher length of service and trial arm.
-Results: One month into the school year, fully adjusted analyses showed that having a classroom with a higher proportion of male pupils was associated with worse teacher mental health.
-Nine months into the school year, fully adjusted analyses indicated an association between teachers’ length of service and mental health, with more experienced teachers reporting worse mental health.
-Conclusions: Classroom gender balance and teachers’ length of service significantly impact teachers’ mental health, highlighting the importance of considering both classroom-level and teacher-level variables when developing interventions and policies.
-Additionally, our findings revealed that the effects of these variables vary over the academic year.en_GB
+dc.description.abstractBackground Poor mental health is highly prevalent among schoolteachers.
+Different occupational, contextual and personal factors have been identified as sources of their psychological distress.
+Aims To explore the association of classroom-level variables with teachers’ mental health over the course of an academic year.
+Methods This study included 80 primary schoolteachers and 2075 pupils from the STARS trial conducted in England, which explored the impact of the Incredible Years Teacher Classroom Management programme.
+Linear regression models examined the relationships between classroom-level predictor variables and teachers’ psychological distress, as measured by the Everyday Feeling Questionnaire, at 1 and 9 months into the school year.
+Predictor variables included classroom size and demographic composition, amount of teaching assistant support, and pupils’ mental health, as measured by the Strengths and Difficulties Questionnaire and the Pupil Behaviour Questionnaire.
+Analyses were adjusted for teacher length of service and trial arm status.
+Results One month into the school year, fully adjusted analyses showed that having a classroom with a higher proportion of male pupils was associated with worse teacher mental health.
+None of the classroom-level stressors were associated with teacher mental health at 9 months.
+Conclusions Classroom gender balance was associated with teacher’s mental health at the beginning but not at the end of the academic year.
+It is important to consider classroom-level variables when developing interventions and policies for teacher mental health.en_GB

 dc.description.sponsorshipNational Institute for Health and Care Research (NIHR)en_GB